kirillzhosul/subscriby/README.md

 # Roadmap

-- Deployment guide
+- Deployment and configuration guide
-- Refactoring
-- Configuration system
 - More features to deal with subscription based - applications
 - Included management system (bots, website)